Broadcast law: History

 The Radio Act of 1927 was the first major broadcasting law in the country.
-Among its provisions was the equal opportunity provision, providing a foundation for the equal time rule.
-This provision requires radio and television stations and cable systems which originate their own programming to treat legally qualified political candidates equally when it comes to selling or giving away air time.
+One of its provisions was the equal opportunity provision, providing a foundation for the equal time rule.
+This provision requires radio, television stations and cable systems which originate their own programming to treat legally qualified political candidates equally in selling or giving away air time.
 Concerns that, without mandated equal opportunity for candidates, some broadcasters might try to manipulate elections led to its creation by legislators.
-The Communications Act of 1934 amended the Radio Act of 1927 and the equal time provision is located Section 315 of the Communications Act of 1934.
+The Communications Act of 1934 amended the Radio Act of 1927 and the equal time provision is located in section 315 of the Communications Act of 1934.